Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh once saved Superman's life.
-Just to kill him again.
+Jayesh is not invited to Pro-Am golf tournaments because he would make the other golfers look bad.
+Amateurs, too.

-Updated on: [23/7/2024]
+Updated on: [24/7/2024]
 <!-- #jokeEnd -->